WebAssembly/spec/document/core/valid/conventions.rst

 Such a rule is read as a big implication: if all premises hold, then the conclusion holds.
 Some rules have no premises; they are *axioms* whose conclusion holds unconditionally.
-The conclusion always is a judgment ${:C `|- A `: T}, and there is one respective rule for each relevant construct ${:A} of the abstract syntax.
+The conclusion always is a judgment ${:C `|- A `: T}, and there usually is one respective rule for each relevant construct ${:A} of the abstract syntax.

 .. note::
    For example, the typing rule for the ${instr: BINOP I32 ADD} instruction can be given as an axiom: